maxmekiska/arguing_predictors/docs/docs/consensus.md

 # Consensus Algorithms

 The algorithms.py file can be located in the consensus directory which houses all algorithms that determine the final systems consensus prediction.
-The systems current version contains in total the following 7 consensus algorithm and 2 disagreement algorithm:
+The systems current version contains in total the following 7 consensus algorithms and 2 disagreement algorithms:

-Disagreement algorithm:
+Disagreement algorithms:

-1. System disagreement
+- System disagreement
-2. Predictor score
+- Predictor score

-Consensus algorithm:
+Consensus algorithms:

-1. Average
-2. No Memory
+- No Memory
-3. Memory
+- Memory
-4. Focus
+- Focus
-5. Anchor
-6. Correcting
+- Correcting
-7. Correcting Memory
+- Correcting Memory
+- Anchor
+- Average

 More algorithms can be easily added by following the examples shown in the file below.

 # algorithms.py

+## Disagreement algorithms
 ```python3
 import pandas as pd
 from pandas import DataFrame